scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 :cite:`leaky-relu`, parametric ReLU :cite:`prelu` and exponential linear units (ELU) :cite:`elu`.

-There are 6 other hyperparameters do not influence the model architecture.
-There are 3 discrete hyperparameters (and 160 combinations of all discrete variables) and 3 continuous hyperparameters.
-These hyperparameters all control finding the optimal model after the architecture is fixed.
-These includes hyperparameter like the optimizer to use (stochastic gradient descent :cite:`bottou2010large` a.k.a SGD or Adam :cite:`adam`), initialization, regularization and optimizer hyperparameters like learning rate or momentum.
+The other hyperparameters all control finding the optimal model after the architecture is fixed and do not influence the model architecture.
+These hyperparameters include 3 discrete hyperparameters (with 160 unique combinations) and 3 continuous hyperparameters.
+These includes hyperparameter like the optimizer to use (SGD :cite:`bottou2010large` or Adam :cite:`adam`), initialization, regularization and optimizer hyperparameters like learning rate or momentum.
 Here's a brief description:

 .. code-block:: python